 - Go to Jira settings > Issues > Permission schemes.

 - Find the permissions scheme associated to the relevant project, and click Permissions.

 - Click Edit, choose Project Role, and select the Browse project role we previously created.

 - Click Grant.

 We now have a permission scheme with the Browse project role configured for the Browse project permission.

 If you'd like the users to also have permission to create issues, comments, etc, please be sure to also add the project role to these other permissions on the permission scheme.

 Add the group to the project role

-At this point, all users have lost access to the projects.
 We're now going to add the groups to the appropriate project role to give them access again.
-As we've explained before, the membership of project roles is only valid for that project.
+As we've explained before, membership in project roles is only valid for that project.